johnny353535/yoi/docs/_pages/components/scrollProgress.md

 # ScrollProgress

-<p class="intro">Use this component to create a progress bar that displays the current reading position and triggers custom events based on the scroll position.</p>
+<p class="intro">A progress bar that displays the current reading position and triggers custom events based on the scroll position.</p>

 ## Usage

-The element is created and injected into the page via JavaScript.
-If you wish to add a `.scrollProgress` to a specific page, add the attribute `yoi-scrollprogress` to the `<body>`:
+Add a `.scrollProgress` to any page by adding the attribute `yoi-scrollprogress` to the `<body>` element:

 ```html
 <body yoi-scrollprogress> … </body>